RayHightower/RayHightower.com/_posts/2016-04-09-observation-and-data-representation.markdown

 <!--more-->

 ### The Challenge
-Here's the challenge, copied from the Ancient City Ruby site.
+Here's the challenge, as it appears on the Ancient City Ruby site.

 >You've just arrived in sunny St. Augustine, and find yourself amazed by the visionary civic planning that would result in the area in which you now stand: a street grid exactly 10 blocks square.<br/>&nbsp;<br/>You're in the northwest corner of this 10 by 10 block area, and would like to take a scenic walk to the southeast corner, while only ever moving south or east.<br/>&nbsp;<br/>As you begin walking, you wonder to yourself, "how many different paths could I take from this northwest corner to the southeast corner?"<br/>&nbsp;<br/>You quickly note that if the downtown area were only a 2 block by 2 block grid, there would be 6 distinct paths from one corner to the other (see the diagram at the top of this post).<br/>&nbsp;<br/>So, how many distinct paths are there through the 10 by 10 downtown area?